thepaperpilot/thepaperpilot.github.io/site/garden/filter-bubbles/index.md

 ## Are you in a filter bubble?

 Absolutely, and without a doubt.
 Filter bubbles fractal inside each other, and most of them are entirely innocuous - they're not the scary boogeyman they've been portrayed as.
 If your search results are primarily English - you may be in a filter bubble.
 If the news you watch covers domestic issues within your country more than domestic issues in other countries - you may be in a filter bubble.
 If the local news you watch covers the weather in your local area but not in areas halfway across the globe - you may be in a filter bubble.
+If you avoid spoilers for media you wish to consume - you may be in a filter bubble.
 These are not significantly contributing to the "intellectual isolation" filter bubbles are said to create, and no one is arguing we must be equally aware of the local weather across the world.

 So yes, you're in a filter bubble - likely many, even.
 But that's not the right question to be asking; We must delve deeper into filter bubbles' causes and manifestations to determine what their negative aspects are and ultimately how to fix them.